 Introductory French is taught weekly, with frequent reinforcement throughout the school week.
-The children also participate in weekly art, drama, and low stress physical education lessons.
+The children also participate in weekly art, drama, yoga, and music lessons.

 The pre-k and kindergarten curriculum in the primary classroom ensures that children will develop a strong sense of self, appropriate academic skills, and positive social skills.